Nonye2K3/chia/INSTALL.md

 # Ubuntu/Debian

-We have an [experimental GUI installer](https://download.chia.net/latest/x86_64-Ubuntu-gui) (x86_64) for Ubuntu 18.04 and newer and Debian Buster and newer.
+We have an [experimental GUI installer](https://download.chia.net/latest/x86_64-Ubuntu-gui) (x86_64) for Ubuntu 18.04 Desktop and newer and Debian Buster w GUI and newer.
 There is also an experimental [GUI installer for ARM64](https://download.chia.net/latest/ARM64-Ubuntu-gui) Ubuntu and Debian/Raspberry Pi OS 64.
+Binary CLI tools can be found in `/usr/lib/chia-blockchain/resources/app.asar.unpacked/daemon/`

 Install dependencies for Ubuntu 20.04 LTS.
 If you are installing on Ubuntu 18.04 LTS you should use Python 3.7 instead: `sudo apt-get install python3.7-venv python3.7-distutils git -y`
 ```bash